A Cruel Angel's Thesis: Synopsis and cultural references

-The video of the television version of "A Cruel Angel's thesis" contains several cultural references, most notably to Christianity and Judaism.
+The video of the television version of "A Cruel Angel's Thesis" contains several religious references, particularly to Christianity and Judaism.
 In the opening frames, a bright blue dot appears and expands like a drop of water surrounded by a circle of the same color.
-The image, according to the script, represents the beginning of the universe; according to critic Mario Pasqualini, the symbol could refer to the relationship between God and Creation, which some philosophers compared to the relationship between a point and a circumference.

-After the point of light, a figure with twelve wings on a red background, similar to some representations of cherubic angels, appears.
-This is followed by a celestial flame, which refers to the concept of the soul or "life breath" and which plays an important role in the series.
-The image also depicts the first light seen by a newborn child.
-Further religious symbolism consists of a dual depiction of the Kabbalistic tree of life, in reference to the series' Human Instrumentality Project, a plan for the evolution of humanity pursued by the character of Gendo Ikari.
-Academic Fabio Bartoli noticed that the Tree of Life crosses Misato Katsuragi's body in the video, suggesting that Misato herself was the guinea pig in Adam's contact experiment that caused the Second Impact in the series.
-According to writers Sellées and Hernàndez-Péres, the ten sephirot represent "types of human behavior"; consequently, the Tree suggests both religion and psychology, "thus bringing together the two main thematic readings of the series".
-They compared the Angel with twelve eyes to the traditional depiction of Ezekiel tetramorph.
-Sellées and Hernàndez-Péres also noted that the figure has "bird-like features" and resembles the Angel Sachiel.
+According to the storyboard, the creation of the universe begins from the point of light.
+According to critic Mario Pasqualini, the symbol could refer to the relationship between God and Creation, which numerous authors have compared to that between a center and a circle.
+After the point of light, a figure with twelve wings on a red background, similar to some representations of cherubim, appears.
+This is followed by a blue light, which is associated with the concept of the soul and plays an important role in the series.
+The image also depicts the external world as seen by a fetus in the maternal womb.
+Further religious symbolism includes two depictions of the Kabbalistic Tree of Life by Robert Fludd and Athanasius Kircher, referencing the series' Human Instrumentality Project, a plan for the evolution of humanity pursued by Gendo Ikari.
+Academic Fabio Bartoli noted that the Tree of Life crosses Misato Katsuragi's body in the video, and interpreted this as suggesting that Misato herself was the guinea pig in Adam's contact experiment that caused the Second Impact in the series.
+According to writers Sellés and Hernández-Pérez, the ten sephirot represent "types of human behavior"; consequently, the Tree suggests both religion and psychology, "thus bringing together the two main thematic readings of the series".
+They also compared the Angel with twelve eyes to the traditional depiction of Ezekiel's tetramorph, noting that the figure has "bird-like features" and resembles the Angel Sachiel.